santaj91/VGG16_YOLO_-V1_implementation/README.md

 # VGG16_YOLO_-V1_implementation

-Python = 3.7.13 , Tensorflow = 2.8.2
+Python = 3.7.13 , Tensorflow = 2.8.2 GPU: NVIDIA Tesla P100 16GB GPU(Colab)

-This model is fire detection made by yolo v1 paper. but it has very poor performance because of high loss values. i tried so many times, but it didn't work well
+This model is a fire detection made by yolo v1 paper. but it has very poor performance because of high loss values. i tried so many times, but it didn't work well